foxBMS/foxbms-1/documentation/sphinx/software_documentation/faq/faq.rst

     - Temperature value (read from the NTC datasheet)
     - Corresponding resistance value (read from the NTC datasheet)
     - Voltage value provided by the voltage divider calculated with the NTC resistance for each temperature value.
-On the |slave|, the voltage divider is formed by a 20kOhm resistor in series with the NTC, with a 3V power supply, as shown in :ref:`slave_voltage_divider`
+On the latest |slave|, the voltage divider is formed by a 10kOhm resistor in series with the NTC, with a 3V power supply, as shown in :ref:`slave_voltage_divider`
+    - Different slave versions may have different voltage dividers.
+Have a look a the :ref:`hw_slave` documentation to select correct voltage divider for your slave.

  #.
 Plot the temperature versus the corresponding measured voltage value (i.e., first column versus third column in the spreadsheet)
  #.
 Fit a polynomial function to the plotted curve (e.g., by using Microsoft Excel)